pydio/pydio-doc-admin-guide/1_quick_start/6_connect_desktop_sync.md

  - Update datasource configuration with a specific "hashing_version=v4" attribute
  - If datasource is structured, update the "resync" job to always rehash new files after synchronization.

-Once the job is finished (see in the Scheduler or Cells Flows), you can restart the server.
+Once the job is finished (see in the Scheduler or Cells Flows), restart the server.

 ### Compatibility Matrix